mitradranirban/blockbone/fontbakery/fontbakery-report.md

 * ⚠️ **WARN** <p>Interpolation issues were found in the font:</p>
-<pre><code>- Contour 2 in glyph 'Aacute': becomes underweight between wght=400 and wght=900.
+<pre><code>- Contour 0 in glyph 'quotesinglbase': becomes underweight between wght=400 and wght=900.

-- Contour 1 in glyph 'Oacute': becomes underweight between wght=400 and wght=900.

-- Contour 2 in glyph 'Oacute': becomes underweight between wght=400 and wght=900.

-- Contour 0 point 134 in glyph 'X' has a kink between location wght=400 and location wght=900
+- Contour 1 start point differs in glyph 'Adieresis' between location wght=400 and location wght=900

-- Contour 0 in glyph 'quoteleft': becomes underweight between wght=400 and wght=900.
+- Contour 1 in glyph 'Adieresis': becomes underweight between wght=400 and wght=900.

-- Contour 0 point 18 in glyph 'zero' has a kink between location wght=400 and location wght=900
+- Contour 0 point 7 in glyph 'micro' has a kink between location wght=400 and location wght=900

-- Contour 0 in glyph 'quotesinglbase': becomes underweight between wght=400 and wght=900.
+- Contour 0 in glyph 'Agrave': becomes underweight between wght=400 and wght=900.

 - Contour 0 in glyph 'z': becomes underweight between wght=400 and wght=900.